Shiga Prefecture

 Getting Around

-Travel within Shiga is easy via JR Lines, private railways, and local city buses.
-There is at least one train station in each city and in most towns in Shiga.
-It is possible to travel around Lake Biwa entirely by train with the JR Tokaido Main Line and Hokuriku Main Line on the eastern side and the scenic Kosei Line along the western shore.
-However, since it is not a loop line, at least two train transfers (at Yamashina and Omi-Shiotsu Stations) will be necessary along the way.
-Train runs along the heavily-traveled Tokaido Main Line (also called Biwako Line between Nagahama and Kyoto) is frequent, and less frequent along the Kosei Line along the western shore.
+Travel within Shiga is easy via JR Lines, private railways, local city buses, and taxi cabs.
+There is at least one train station in almost all cities and towns in Shiga.
+Trains are relatively frequent along the heavily-traveled Tokaido Main Line (also called Biwako Line between Nagahama and Kyoto) is frequent, and less frequent along the JR Kosei Line along the western shore.
+It is possible to travel around Lake Biwa entirely by train on the JR Tokaido Main Line and Hokuriku Main Line on the eastern side and the scenic Kosei Line along the western shore.
+However, since it is not a loop line, at least two train transfers (at Yamashina Station and Omi-Shiotsu Station) will be necessary along the way.

-In eastern Shiga, the private Ohmi Railways serve a few cities such as Higashiomi and Koka.
-Unfortunately, the trains (more like streetcars) are quite slow and not that frequent.
-On weekends, the "free kippu" ticket is available for only 550 yen and you can use it to ride the Ohmi Railways all day.
+In eastern Shiga, the private Ohmi Railways serve a few cities such as Higashi-Omi and Koka.
+However, the trains (usually only two or three cars) are quite slow and not that frequent.
+For foreign tourists, there is the two-day pass good for Ohmi Railways and Ohmi bus (as of Oct.
+2018).
+On weekends, the Free Kippu ticket (despite its name, it's not free) is available at a bargain price (¥880 for adults as of Oct.
+2018) and you can use it to ride the Ohmi Railways all day.
 A good deal if you plan to ride the Ohmi Railways train at least twice.
 Also, during non-rush hours (9 am - 4 pm), you can bring your bicycle aboard the train.

 Buses operated by Ohmi Railways and Keihan operate from the major train stations.
 See the routes and schedules here: Ohmi Railways bus routes] (Japanese only).

-The following train stations in Shiga have rental bicycles: Kusatsu Station, Omi-Hachiman Station, Azuchi Station (North exit), Maibara Station, Sakata Station, Nagahama Station, Torahime Station, Takatsuki Station, Kawake Station, Kinomoto Station, Yogo Station, Omi-Shiotsu Station, Nagahara Station, Makino Station, Omi-Imazu Station, Omi-Takashima Station, Shin-Asahi Station (West exit), Adogawa Station, Sakamoto Station, Terasho Station, Konan Station, Ishibe Station, Koka Station, Aburahi Station, and Shigaraki Station.
+Rental bicycles are also great for lakeshore touring.
+Bicycling around the entire lake (about 200 km and nicknamed "Biwa-ichi) is quite popular.
+You can also bicycle only a few km between train stations.
+The following train stations in Shiga have rental bicycles: Kusatsu Station, Omi-Hachiman Station, Azuchi Station (North exit), Maibara Station (high-end bicycles), Sakata Station, Nagahama Station, Torahime Station, Takatsuki Station, Kawake Station, Kinomoto Station, Yogo Station, Omi-Shiotsu Station, Nagahara Station, Makino Station, Omi-Imazu Station, Omi-Takashima Station, Shin-Asahi Station (West exit), Adogawa Station, Sakamoto Station, Terasho Station, Konan Station, Ishibe Station, Kosei Station, Koka Station, Aburahi Station, and Shigaraki Station.
 Usually, you can rent a bicycle at one train station and return it at another if it's on the same train line.
 The bicycles are rented out by the local tourist association or a private vendor.
 It's usually 500 yen for the day's rental, and the bicycle must be returned by 5 pm or so.
-A few of the luxury hotels in Shiga might also have rental bicycles.
+A few of the luxury hotels in Shiga may also have rental bicycles such as the Lake Biwa Marriott Hotel with a GIANT bicycle rental shop in Moriyama.
+Main article: Cycling Around Lake Biwa and Shiga Prefecture

 You can also travel by boat on Lake Biwa.
 Boats depart from Otsu, Hikone, Nagahama, and Omi-Imazu Ports.